jorisvanzundert/simsome/README.md

 For now there is only a very basic framework for simulation.
 The objects available consist of an epistemic landscape (height is a measure of 'epistemic value') and an agent.
 The landscape is a randomly generated so called [fractal landscape](https://en.wikipedia.org/wiki/Fractal_landscape).
 More specifically an implementation of the [Diamond-sqaure algorithm](https://en.wikipedia.org/wiki/Diamond-square_algorithm) is used (courtesy https://github.com/tonyc/ruby-plasma-fractal).
 Some parameters can be tweaked: size as any power of 2, plus one; height seed.

-The random map provides an epistemic landscape for an agent to find his way through.
+The random map provides an epistemic landscape for an agent to find his/her way through.
 Essentially the goal of the agent is to move towards higher ground (representing more epistemic value).
 I have just started out modelling how the agent decides to move where.
 For now there are mostly a lot of thoughts (see code comments in `landscape.rb` and `agent.rb`) on how this may happen.
 The actual algorithm for now models conservative choice: the agent wants to spend as little effort as possible and prefers each step to move to higher grounds.
 In case of a local optimum the least 'epistemic loss' is chosen to move away from the optimum again.
 Quite logically this still results in much semi-deadlocks where an agent will endlessly circle some local optimum.
 As said: I am only in the initial stages of modelling this.

 ## Installing
 Is cloning for now…